Asymptotic expansion of the hard-to-soft edge transition: Acknowledgements

 \section{Acknowledgements}

-We thank Folkmar Bornemann for helpful comments on the preliminary version of this paper.
-This work was partially supported by National Natural Science Foundation of China under grant numbers 12271105, 11822104, and ``Shuguang Program'' supported by Shanghai Education Development Foundation and Shanghai Municipal Education Commission.
+We thank Folkmar Bornemann for helpful comments on the preliminary version of this paper and the anonymous referees for their careful reading and constructive suggestions.
+Luming Yao was partially supported by National Natural Science Foundation of China under grant number 12401316 and Scientific Foundation for Youth Scholars of Shenzhen University under grant number 868--000001032818.
+Lun Zhang was partially supported by National Natural Science Foundation of China under grant numbers 12271105, 11822104, and ``Shuguang Program'' supported by Shanghai Education Development Foundation and Shanghai Municipal Education Commission.